Pakistan Atomic Energy Commission: PAEC contribution to Compact Muon Solenoid

-In 1997 PAEC chairman Ishfaq Ahmad reached out to CERN to sign a contract between them after elaborate discussions an in-kind contribution worth one million Swiss francs for the construction of eight magnet supports for the Compact Muon Solenoid (CMS) detector.
+In 1997, the PAEC chairman, Ishfaq Ahmad, reached out to CERN to sign a contract between them after elaborate discussions an in-kind contribution worth one million Swiss francs for the construction of eight magnet supports for the Compact Muon Solenoid (CMS) detector.

 For the CMS, the PAEC built magnetic feet and installed 320 Resistive Plate Chambers (RPC), as well as contributing to CMS computing.
 Several other mechanical components for ATLAS and for the LHC were also built by the PAEC.
 It was PAEC's efforts that led the Pakistan Institute of Nuclear Science and Technology (PINSTECH) with CERN's direct cooperation in the area of radioprotection.

-PAEC support to Large Hadron Collider

-PAEC took participation in the development of Large Hadron Collider.

-In 2000, CERN signed another agreement which doubled the Pakistani contribution from one to two million Swiss francs.
-And with this new agreement Pakistan started construction of the resistive plate chambers required for the CMS muon system.
-While more recently, a protocol has been signed enhancing Pakistan's total contribution to the LHC programme to $10 million.
-Pakistan with all these efforts is already hoping to become an observer state at CERN.
-In 2006 PAEC and CERN agreed on expanded cooperation, including contributions by PAEC valued at 5 million Swiss francs.

 World's largest particle accelerator at CERN

 The PAEC, partnered with Pakistan's leading universities, sent a large team of scientists and engineers to CERN to participate in the Large Hadron Collider on 10 September 2008.
 According to the news sources, the team of Pakistani scientists were keenly involved in the development of the Large Hadron Collider— the world's largest and highest-energy particle accelerator.

 The data of the experiment was available for the Pakistani scientists who would examine the data and results would be accumulated afterwards by them.